Gui-JVale/leaf-cli/README.md

 Options:

 - `-m, --multistore`: Generate a configuration template for multiple stores.
+- `-y, --yes`: Skip all prompts and automatically apply all actions.

-The init command will:
+The init command will ask for confirmation before:

-- Create a package.json if one doesn't exist
+- Creating a package.json file
-- Create a leaf.config.js file with default settings
+- Creating a leaf.config.js file
-- Install the leaf-cli-shopify-tools package
+- Installing the leaf-cli-shopify-tools package

 ### Build